cloudflare-api/python-cloudflare-v4/README.md

 ## Credit

-This is based on work by _gnowxilef_ found [here](https://github.com/cloudflare-api/python-cloudflare-v4).
+This is based on work by [Felix Wong (gnowxilef)](https://github.com/gnowxilef) found [here](https://github.com/cloudflare-api/python-cloudflare-v4).
 It has been seriously expanded upon.

 ## CloudFlare API version 4